emqxarchive/emqx-docs-en/configuration/configuration.md

 | -------- | ------- |
 | duration | -       |

-##### 说明
+##### Description

-设置 Proxy Protocol 解析的超时时间。如果该时间内没收到 Proxy Protocol 的报文，EMQ X Broker 会关闭其连接。
+Set the timeout for Proxy Protocol parsing.
+If no Proxy Protocol packet is received within this time, EMQ X Broker will close its connection.

 <br />